saasbook/hw-sinatra-saas-wordguesser/docs/part_5_corner_cases.md

 Submission Instructions
 -----------------------
 When all scenarios are passing, deploy to Heroku and submit the URL of your deployed game.
+**Note:** Make sure not to include HTTP header.
+For example, if your app name on heroku is 'dragon-4582', then the proper Heroku URL would be 'dragon-4582.herokuapp.com' with nothing else.

 -----